p2p-today/protocol/README.rst

 2β ÷ 8 from the keys themselves.)

 The signature is applied to all parts of the message that come after it.
-In other words, it is based on everything from bit 256 onwards.
+In other words, it is based on everything from bit 256 onwards, including the payload.

 +------------------+--------------------------------------------+
 | Bits             | Meaning                                    |